Encyclopædia Iranica

 Encyclopædia Iranica is a project whose goal is to create a comprehensive and authoritative English-language encyclopedia about the history, culture, and civilization of Iranian peoples from prehistory to modern times.

 Scope

 The Encyclopædia Iranica is dedicated to the study of Iranian civilization in the wider Middle East, the Caucasus, Southeastern Europe, Central Asia, and the Indian subcontinent.
 The academic reference work will eventually cover all aspects of Iranian history and culture as well as all Iranian languages and literatures, facilitating the whole range of Iranian studies research from archeology to political sciences.
 It is a project founded by Ehsan Yarshater in 1973 and currently carried out at Columbia University's Center for Iranian Studies.
 It is considered the standard encyclopedia of the academic discipline of Iranistics.

-The scope of the encyclopedia goes beyond modern Iran (also known as "Persia") and encompasses the entire Iranian cultural sphere, and far beyond.
+The scope of the encyclopedia goes beyond modern Iran (also known formerly in the Western world as "Persia") and encompasses the entire Iranian cultural sphere, and far beyond.
 Relations of the Iranian world with other cultures (China, European countries, etc.) are also covered.
 The project is planning on publishing a total of up to 45 volumes.